Fig: From ancient times

 The edible fig is one of the first plants that were cultivated by humans.
 Nine subfossil figs of a parthenocarpic (and therefore sterile) type dating to about 9400–9200 BC were found in the early Neolithic village Gilgal I (in the Jordan Valley, 13 km north of Jericho).
 The find precedes the domestication of wheat, barley, and legumes, and may thus be the first known instance of agriculture.
 It is proposed that this sterile but desirable type was planted and cultivated intentionally, one thousand years before the next crops were domesticated (wheat and rye).

+In ancient Israel, figs were a staple crop and widely cultivated for both fresh consumption and preservation.
+Archaeological evidence from sites such as Tel Beit Shemesh reveals that pressed figs were stored in jars.
+Fig trees thrived in the region's dry, rocky soil and yielded two annual harvests: an early crop eaten fresh, and a later summer crop (qayiṣ) that was dried or pressed into fig-cakes for preservation and travel.
+Fig trees are frequently mentioned in the Hebrew Bible and are depicted in the Lachish reliefs alongside grapevines and date palms, confirming their place in the cultivated landscape of Judah.

 Figs were widespread in ancient Greece, and their cultivation was described by both Aristotle and Theophrastus.
 Aristotle noted that as in animal sexes, figs have individuals of two kinds, one (the cultivated fig) that bears fruit, and one (the wild caprifig) that assists the other to bear fruit.
 Further, Aristotle recorded that the fruits of the wild fig contain psenes (fig wasps); these begin life as larvae, and the adult psen splits its "skin" (pupa) and flies out of the fig to find and enter a cultivated fig, saving it from dropping.
 Theophrastus observed that just as date palms have male and female flowers, and that farmers (from the East) help by scattering "dust" from the male onto the female, and as a male fish releases his milt over the female's eggs, so Greek farmers tie wild figs to cultivated trees.
 They do not say directly that figs reproduce sexually, however.